Most products fail, not because we fail to build what we set out to build, but because we waste time, money, and effort building the wrong product.

 We needed a process that flowed better end-to-end.
 The idea for that flow, and subsequent lean stack, came from listening to Eric Ries describe his Vision-Strategy-Product pyramid on a webinar we did together.

-I had seen the pyramid many times before in Eric’s book but this time it had a different effect.
+I had seen the pyramid in Eric’s book many times, but this time it had a different effect.

 Here’s what I took away: